Northern Raised VSH Nucleus Colonies (“Nucs”)

 The nucs that we sell you are the same as those that we produce for ourselves.

 All of our nucs are Massachusetts raised and overwintered in our Medway, and Franklin bee yards.
 These are not southern-raised nucs.
-All queens have been reared from our overwintered northern stock and are better adapted to the New England climate.
+All queens have been reared from our overwintered VSH northern stock and are better adapted to the New England climate.
 Each year our breeder stock is tested through a winter prior to grafting.

-Our “nucs” are 5-frame mini-hives comprised of
+Our 4 and 5 frame “nucs” are mini-hives comprised of

 a marked queen and her daughters, pollen, nectar and honey.

-Our nucs are 5-frame mini-hives comprised of a marked queen and her daughters, pollen, nectar and honey.
+Our nucs are 4 or 5-frame mini-hives comprised of a marked queen and her daughters, pollen, nectar and honey.
 It comes in a reusable nuc box with five 9 1/8 in.
 Langstroth frames for easy transport.
 There is no equipment exchange.
 All our queens and nucs are fully guaranteed against failure or disease for 30 days—if there is anything about them that you do not like, you may return them for replacement.
 Losses due to improper care are of course not covered.